 - evaluating the effects of green tea extract and other herbal remedies on the growth of a cancer cell line

-- You'll use high-quality laboratory and field-study resources, including anaerobic growth chambers, protein analysis and mammalian tissue culture equipment that enhance your labwork.
-You will also work with computer-assisted simulations, physiological monitoring, and microbial identification systems.
+- High-quality laboratory and field-study resources, including anaerobic growth chambers, protein analysis, and mammalian tissue culture equipment, enhance lab skills.
+Students also work with computer-assisted simulations, physiological monitoring, and microbial identification systems.

-- Your study and research are enhanced by extensive lab instrumentation for electrophoresis, high-speed centrifugation, UV-VIS spectrophotometer, and enzyme assay.
+- Study and research are enhanced by extensive lab instrumentation for electrophoresis, high-speed centrifugation, UV-VIS spectrophotometer, and enzyme assay.

-- You will be asked to put your knowledge to work through special assignments and research projects.
-Our students have tested and cleaned up local ponds; evaluated the antimicrobial activity of homeopathic remedies; and conducted research in the biology of reproduction, cancer, ecology, and immunology.
+- Hands-on assignments and research projects put theory into practice.
+Rivier students have tested and cleaned up local ponds; evaluated the antimicrobial activity of homeopathic remedies; and conducted research in the biology of reproduction, cancer, ecology, and immunology.